martinforger/martinforger/README.md

 <h3>🧑‍💻 About Me</h3>
 <p>
-    I'm a full-stack developer and computer engineering student with a profound passion for optimization and efficiency.
+    I'm a <b>full-stack developer</b> and computer engineering student with a profound passion for <b>optimization and efficiency</b>.
 My focus is on developing complete, adaptable, and robust solutions that not only solve problems but also scale seamlessly.
 I'm driven by the challenge of creating automated systems that streamline processes.
 </p>
 <p>
-    Beyond full-stack development, I have a strong interest in Artificial Intelligence, particularly Machine Learning and computer vision..
+    Beyond full-stack development, I have a strong interest in <b>Artificial Intelligence</b>, particularly <b>Machine Learning</b> and <b>computer vision</b>.
 </p>